The Steward Leadership Summit is our flagship one-day annual event attended by business, government and civil society leaders from around the world.

 Prior to this, he was previously the Head of Fixed-Mobile Convergence (Product Management) and Head of Business Development (Prepaid Division) of Globe Telecom.

 He graduated at Harvard University, Cambridge, Massachusetts, USA with a Primary Concentration in Government in 2013, and his Masters of Business Administration from Columbia Business School in New York in 2019.

-Erika was one of the key whistleblowers in the Theranos scandal that stopped the company from processing thousands of patients’ samples with faulty technology.
+Ms Cheung was one of the key whistleblowers in the Theranos scandal that stopped the company from processing thousands of patients’ samples with faulty technology.
 The story has been covered in the book "Bad Blood" by John Carreyrou, 60 minutes, ABC news, the HBO documentary "The Inventor: Out for Blood in the Silicon Valley,” and “The Dropout” on Disney+.

-After working for biotechnology companies, she committed herself to grow the entrepreneurial ecosystem in Hong Kong, China, and Southeast Asia.
+After working for biotechnology companies, she committed herself to grow the entrepreneurial ecosystem in Hong Kong, China and Southeast Asia.
 She was the founding team member of the Betatron, a technology accelerator based in Hong Kong.
-The program invests and supports early-stage tech companies scale and grow across Asia.
+The programme invests and supports early-stage tech companies scale and grow across Asia.
 She also founded Spiral Bio, an application-based community facilitating investment and partnerships for healthcare and biotechnology companies across the APAC markets.

 Edward is the founder and CEO of reach52; a tech startup on a mission to connect the 52% of the world that lack access to essential health services.